xrettle/WFGY/ProblemMap/Atlas/Fixes/official/demos/README.md

 What this file is:
 - The main index for the first flagship demo pack
 - The explanation page for why these demos matter
-- The usage guide for replay mode and live mode
+- The usage guide for replay mode vs live mode
 - The bridge between atlas theory and runnable proof-of-use

 What this file is not: